aditya-p-git/myPlace/README.md

       iii) To get blogs of a particular user - https://myblogplace.herokuapp.com/api/blogs/

-       Hit this API by GET request (authentication token received while Login shall also be attached)
+       Hit this API by GET request (authentication token received while Login shall also be attached as a bearear token while testing this feature)

        Response - All blogs pertenaning to a particular user can be received.

-      iii) To post blogs of a particular user - https://myblogplace.herokuapp.com/api/blogs/
+      iii) To post blogs as a particular user - https://myblogplace.herokuapp.com/api/blogs/

-      Hit this API by sending a POST request with 'text' 'email' and 'password', url-encoded in Body. (authentication token received while Login shall also be attached)
+      Hit this API by sending a POST request with 'text' 'email' and 'password', url-encoded in Body. (authentication token received while Login shall also be attached as a bearear token while testing this feature)

        Response - All blogs pertenaning to a particular user can be received.